YongoDavid/Demo-2024-June/README.md

 Still working on my portfolio. the form feature on myy porfolio isnt working as it should and it i annoyying me.
-If it keeps delaying me from hosting my portfolio i will compleltely remoove the form
+If it keeps delaying me from hosting my portfolio i will compleltely remoove the form the issue has been fixed , there was some logic interfering with the same class for the form submisson.